jpulido12/jpulido12.github.io/_pages/about.md

   - /about.html
 ---

 I was born and raised on the beautiful island of [Saipan](https://en.wikipedia.org/wiki/Saipan) in the Northern Mariana Islands.
-Now, I'm at Providence College studying Computer Science & Psychology
+Now, I'm at Providence College studying Computer Science & Psychology.

 Broadly, I'm interested in language, learning, and attention.
 How is information/input (such as language) that we retrieve from the natural world encoded in our minds?
 How does the brain/mind allow us to learn from the world?
 I intend on exploring these questions and more utilizing methods from cognitive and computational neuroscience.

+I am passionate about open science, teaching, mentoring, and social justice.

+In my free time, I enjoy trying new restaurants, poker, swimming, horror movies, and binge watching series like Game of Thrones and Supernatural.

 Recent Activity